jrowboat/dependency-injection-example/Duck.md

 - Use of interfaces hides functionality behind the interface for classes consuming said interface

 ### How and Why DI fails to satisfy IoC

+# Ducking - Fifth run

+##
+- What practice of service locator satisfies dependency injection?
+- How can service locator satisfy dependency injection?
+- How can service locator satisfy dependency inversion?
+- Aim: how does the version of service locator compare to our other patterns?